Main container

 • to perform research studies on aetiopathogenesis and development of new therapeutic strategies.

-The Establishment of REM, ROI, RED and ROM Registries
+The Establishment of REM, ROI, RED, ROM and ReLF Registries

-The implementation of the REM, ROI, RED and ROM registers was performed on a step-by-step basis.
+The implementation of the REM, ROI, RED, ROM and ReLF registers was performed on a step-by-step basis.
 At first, since March 2003, the Medical Genetic Department started a data collection, gathering information on patients, during day clinic activities.

 Safety of data collected

 As the Registries and the stored data are valuable, we wanted to rely on cybersecurity.
-The implementation of the GeDI — Genotype-Phenotype Data Integration Platform, in use since February 2019, has been crucial for ensuring security and stability of participants’ information.
+The implementation of the GeDI, in use since February 2019, has been crucial for ensuring security and stability of participants’ information.
 Data are encrypted and securely stored in accordance with current legislation (Regulation (UE) 2016/679 – GDPR; Italian Legislative Degrees no. 101/2018 and no. 196/2003).